bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s go ahead and do that first.
-Down here I\'m going to create a new function. **function createDestinationCard**, and it\'s going to take name, location, photo, I think I just did **desc** for description.
+Let&apos;s go ahead and do that first.
+Down here I&apos;m going to create a new function. **function createDestinationCard**, and it&apos;s going to take name, location, photo, I think I just did **desc** for description.
-It\'s going to take those as parameters, although they don\'t get quotes on them.
+It&apos;s going to take those as parameters, although they don&apos;t get quotes on them.
 Name, location, photo, and description.
-That\'s right.
-We\'re going to pass those variables in.
-Actually, I\'m going to change this a little bit.
-I\'m going to actually make this **photoURL**, and I\'m going to type out description over here.
+That&apos;s right.
+We&apos;re going to pass those variables in.
+Actually, I&apos;m going to change this a little bit.
+I&apos;m going to actually make this **photoURL**, and I&apos;m going to type out description over here.
 Then I need to make **var** **card**, and this is going to be assigned document.createElement.
-We\'re going to create a **div**, and then we\'re going take that card, and we\'re going to set the className equal to card.
+We&apos;re going to create a **div**, and then we&apos;re going take that card, and we&apos;re going to set the className equal to card.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 709.
 (3xx) ~~~~~~~~~~~~-->